 Ionizing radiation has sufficient energy to cause chemical changes in human cells and damage them.
 Fortunately, our bodies are extremely efficient at repairing cell damage.
 The extent of the damage to the cells depends upon the amount and duration of the exposure, as well as the organs exposed.
 A lot of radiation over a short period, such as from a radiation emergency, can cause burns or radiation sickness.
 If the exposure is large enough, it can cause premature aging or even death.
 (Posted 08/29/17)

-Childbirth has been a normal and natural life process for women for centuries.
-Yet today, one-third of babies are surgically born, and interventions (e.g., episiotomy, fetal monitoring) are often overused.
-Childbirth is the top reason for hospitalization in the U.S., with both obstetricians and hospitals playing a significant role in childbirth.
-In particular, low-risk, first-birth C-section delivery rates have dramatically increased by 50% across the country over the past decade.
-Cesarean births are now the most frequent hospital surgery.
-(Posted 07/28/17)
+Childbirth has been a normal and natural life process for women and society for centuries.
+Yet today, one-third of babies are surgically born, and interventions (e.g., episiotomy, fetal monitoring) are often used contrary to best evidence, when they are known to offer no benefit and have the potential to cause harm.
+Childbirth is the top reason for hospitalization in the U.S., with both maternity care providers (e.g. obstetricians, family physicians, midwives) and hospitals playing a significant role in childbirth.
+(Reposted 12/9/19)

 The majority of states require parental involvement in a minor’s decision to have an abortion—either by notification or consent.
 Since the Supreme Court ruled that states may not give parents a veto over a daughter’s choice, 36 states allow a minor to petition a judge to waive the requirement to notify parents, or obtain one or both parents’ permission.
 But the judicial bypass process for minors is fraught with difficulties—the various restrictions and requirements in different states can be complicated and unclear—which make the procedure a humiliating or risky experience.
 (Posted 07/21/17)